krmckone/lk-site/assets/pages/posts/steam_deck.md

   * If the game does not have controller support, it should allow key remapping to facilitate a custom community controller configuration
 * For multiplayer games, supports a Linux version of any anti-cheat
   * Games that only run under a native Windows environment due to their anti-cheat will not run as expected on Steam Deck

+One additional feature of the steam deck that may go overlooked is the support for multiple controllers simultaneously, just like a console.
+For example, split screen in local-coop games should just work if you connect multiple controllers to the deck.
+This works great with the steam deck dock plugged into a TV.

 ##### My favorite games on Steam Deck so far in no particular order
 * [Vampire Survivors](https://store.steampowered.com/app/1794680/Vampire_Survivors/)